 Even death could not diminish her love of life.
 Five people received organs that Lauren chose to donate – her heart, lungs, liver and kidneys were used to serve those in need.
 Her legacy, love and generosity will live forever.

-Lauren is survived by sisters, Liz Cairo-Koenig and Hannah Link Fitzgerald, her mother, Mary Ann Cairo, her father, Michael Fitzgerald, stepmother Sorita Averill-Fitzgerald, and a nephew and niece.
+Lauren is survived by sisters, Liz Cairo-Koenig and Hannah Link Fitzgerald, her mother, Mary Ann Cairo, her father, Michael Fitzgerald, stepmother Sorita Averill-Fitzgerald; cousins Patrick, Keelie, Kathleen, John, Sean, Thomas, Connor and Brendan; a nephew, Loren and niece, Kayelyn; uncles/aunts Stephen, John and Joseph/Heidi.